AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 ### Error 1603: Fatal error during installation {#error-1603}

-The error sounds scarier than it actually is.
+This error sounds more worrying than it actually is.
 In reality, this is a rather generic error that can have many different causes, and some of them are easily fixed.
 Try the following solutions:

 - Press the *Win* key, search for *Command Prompt*, and run it.
 There, type in `sfc /scannow` and press *Enter*.